ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today I learned python and its kinda intresting but its getting hard when we try some new things

+### Day 26 :November 31, 2019

+**Today's Progress**: Today wasn't so productive day but I learned python and i started a little more advanced level and also i'm focusing on java